 Al Roosten: An unsuccessful middle-aged man has a wounded pride.
 He envisions confronting the source of his pain and reinventing himself accordingly, but the bravery never extends from the confines of his imagination.

-The Semplica Girl Diaries (my aside: YASSS so good): A middle-class father justifies a morally questionable social norm because it brings happiness to the people he loves most: his family.
+The Semplica Girl Diaries (YASSS so good): A middle-class father justifies a morally questionable social norm because it brings happiness to the people he loves most: his family.
 Ironically, his youngest child is the one to resist the trend and challenge his decision.
 Role reversal---an age-old question is posed to the parent:

 Is something okay just because everyone is doing it?